reflectoring/reflectoring.github.io/content/blog/2023/2023-10-25-spring-java-config.md

 In this configuration, the `DriverManagerDataSource` bean is created, specifying the H2 database driver class name, `URL` for an in-memory database (`jdbc:h2:mem:employee_management_db`), default H2 username (`sa`), and password (`sa`).
 You can modify the URL to connect to a file-based H2 database or other configurations based on your specific use case.

-Remember to add the necessary H2 database dependency in your project's build file (Maven or Gradle) if you haven't already.
+Remember to add the necessary H2 database dependency in your project's build file.
-See the pom.xml in the example code shared on [Github](#example-code).

 You can see it in action by running the `dataSource()` unit test in the example code shared on [Github](https://github.com/thombergs/code-examples/blob/master/spring-boot/java-config/src/test/java/io/reflectoring/spring-boot/javaconfig/DatabaseConfigurationTest.java#L30).

-**2. Caching Configuration with EhCache:**
+### Caching Configuration with EhCache

 Efficient data caching is vital for improving response times in RESTful applications. `@Configuration` can be utilized to set up caching mechanisms, enhancing the system’s performance.